What Does Human Meat Taste Like? Stomach-Churning Anecdotes From Notorious Cannibals

 The roast, from which I cut and ate a central slice, was tender, and in color, texture, smell as well as taste, strengthened my certainty that of all the meats we habitually know, veal is the one meat to which this meat is accurately comparable.

-Whether Seabrook truly ate a body he had acquired from a hospital or not, his description remains one of the most detailed, at least from what could be considered an academic sense.
-Seabrook, however, was not a known cannibal, aside from this singular instance (and perhaps another, though he could never confirm it).
+Whether Seabrook truly ate a body he had acquired from a hospital or not, his description remains one of the most detailed, at least from what could be considered an academic perspective.

-There are other accounts, though, from cannibals who did not approach this foul meal from the perspective of a journalist or academic, but rather an insatiable desire to chow down on human flesh.
+However, there are other accounts from cannibals who did not approach this foul meal from the perspective of a journalist or academic, but rather due to an insatiable desire to chow down on human flesh.

 How Do Cannibals Describe The Taste Of Human Meat?

-Armin Meiwes, who ate nearly 40 pounds of meat from a man who actually agreed to be his meal, said once in an interview from prison that human flesh tastes rather like good pork, only a bit tougher and a bit more bitter.
+Armin Meiwes, who ate nearly 40 pounds of meat from a man who actually agreed to be his meal, said once in a prison interview that human flesh tastes rather like good pork, only a bit more bitter.

-“The first bite was, of course, very strange,” he said.
+“The first bite was, of course, very strange,” he said, according to The Independent.
 “It was a feeling I can’t really describe.
 I’d spent over 40 years longing for it, dreaming about it.
 And now I was getting the feeling that I was actually achieving this perfect inner connection through his flesh.
 The flesh tastes like pork but stronger.”

-Issei Sagawa, who spent most of his life as a free man in Tokyo, spent two days eating a 25-year-old woman he had killed as a student in Paris.
+Issei Sagawa, who spent most of his life as a free man in Tokyo, spent two days eating a 25-year-old woman he had killed as a student in Paris in 1981.

 Issei Sagawa

-He had spoken at length about what human meat taste likes, and has said that the buttocks melted on his tongue like raw tuna and that his favorite meat was the thighs, which he described as “wonderful.”
+Afterward, he spoke at length about what human meat taste likes.
+He has said that the buttocks melted on his tongue like raw tuna and that his favorite meat was the neck.
 However, he also said that he didn’t like the breasts because they were too greasy.

-A few infamous cases from the 1920s in Europe also seem to point towards a pork-like flavor profile.
+A few infamous cases from the 1920s in Europe also seem to indicate a pork-like flavor profile.

-Prussian serial killer Karl Denke sold the parts of 40 victims as pickled pork at a village market.
-German madmen Fritz Haarmann and Karl Grossmann also marketed their “products” as pork in the black market, with the latter even selling his meat from a hot dog stand.
+Prussian serial killer Karl Denke reportedly sold the meat of some 40 victims at a village market, marketing it as pickled “pork.”
+German murderers Fritz Haarmann and Karl Grossmann also marketed their “products” as pork on the black market, with the latter even selling his meat from a hot dog stand.

 Mongol Cannibalism

-Omaima Nelson, who killed and ate her abusive husband in 1991, said his ribs were very sweet.
-However, that could have been because of the barbecue sauce she dipped them in.
+Omaima Nelson, who killed and allegedly ate her abusive husband in 1991, said his ribs were very sweet.
+However, that could have been because of the barbecue sauce she supposedly smothered them in.

-Although eating humans for meat is generally considered taboo, however, there have been some unfortunate circumstances throughout history which necessitated cannibalism — and the accounts can be harrowing.
+But while eating humans for meat is considered one of the greatest taboos in Western culture, there have been some unfortunate circumstances throughout history which necessitated cannibalism — and the accounts are harrowing.

-Times Humans Were Forced To Each Each Other To Survive
+Times Humans Were Forced To Eat Each Other To Survive

 Uruguayan Air Force Flight 571